- The task is to match between 5 and 7 headings to paragraphs in the text.

 - You may need to read the whole text or only a part of it

-The reading skill – skimming
+The reading skill – skimming and general meaning

 The main skill tested here is your ability to read quickly and get the main meaning of a paragraph.
 This means that: